oyindonesia/external-api-docs/source/includes/_biller_api.md

 a request with `"customer_id": "3010000"` will mock the payment callback to return pending status.

+### Test Scenario

-To test out all cases of API Biller, please visit [this link](https://docs.google.com/spreadsheets/d/1hKEfHOD5tvFptSzabncQpssCG5ECDlpO/edit#gid=1888060716)
+To test out all scenarios of API Biller and ensure the flows in your integration are handled correctly, please visit [this link](https://docs.google.com/spreadsheets/d/1hKEfHOD5tvFptSzabncQpssCG5ECDlpO/edit#gid=1888060716)

 ## Partner Callback